GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

-Title: SPARQL as understood by Tracker
+Title: SPARQL as understood by TinySPARQL
 slug: sparql-and-tracker

-This document describes the choices made by Tracker in its interpretation of the SPARQL documents, as well as the ways it diverges or extends on the specifications.
+This document describes the choices made by TinySPARQL in its interpretation of the SPARQL documents, as well as the ways it diverges or extends on the specifications.